math09/Twoutch/README.md

 ## Documentation

-Once you run the aplication, you can  acces to swagger documentation here :
+Once you run the application, you can  access to swagger documentation here :

 http://localhost:3000/api-docs/